constantcontact/ios-sdk/README.md

 ## Documentation

-The Javadoc is hosted at http://constantcontact.github.io/java-sdk
+The source documentation is hosted at http://constantcontact.github.io/ios-sdk

 API Documentation is located at http://developer.constantcontact.com/docs/developer-guides/api-documentation-index.html